Skip to Content

 This freekeh recipe takes well to most seasonings and is easy and quick to cook.

-Being wheat, freekeh is not gluten free.
+Note: Being wheat, freekeh is not gluten-free.

-No need to soak freekeh.
-It can be served hot, as in this freekeh recipes for pilaf, or cold-you decide.
-Jamie Oliver is a fan.
-(There you have it!)
+These nutty grains can be served hot, as in this freekeh recipe for pilaf, or cold—you decide.

-I can’t read very well so I didn’t quite understand the US Customs rules about bringing in foods of a plant nature.
+I can’t read very well, so I didn’t quite understand the US Customs rules about bringing in foods of a plant nature.

 Does that include spices, too?